-In Michel Pozetto's sculpture garden just a part of his oeuvre is displayed.
-Since this garden has no specific name, I designate this post with the title of a booklet (published september 2014) with an introduction by Pozzetto and pictures of a selection of his creations, De Rouille et d'Art (Rust and art), a well chosen title indeed for Pozzetto's artistic work.
+In Michel Pozzetto's sculpture garden just a part of his oeuvre is displayed.
+Since this garden has no specific name, I designate this post with the title of a booklet (published September 2014) with an introduction by Pozzetto and pictures of a selection of his creations, De Rouille et d'Art (Rust and art), a well chosen title indeed for Pozzetto's artistic work.

 Life and work

-Born in 1944 in the community Ambert in the Puy de Dome area in France, Michel Pozzetto when grown up went to work as a cook for shipping companies.
+Born in 1944 in the community Ambert in the Puy de Dome area in France, Michel Pozzetto when grown up got a job as a cook for shipping companies.

 this picture and the next five from the weblog

 of Sophie Lepetit (see documentation)

 Pozzetto transformed these tools into sculptures, often by just adding faces he made himself.

 These creations are partly displayed in the garden around his house, for another part they are exposed inside the house.

 It is almost incredible to see how by a simple treatment these earlier tools get a completely different look.